Capillary/ecom-api-document/source/includes/_location.md

 Parameter | Type | Description
 --------- | ---- | -----------
-DistancefromInputLatLong | float | Distance of the location from latitude and longitude.
+DistancefromInputLatLong | float | Distance of the location from the latitude and longitude.
 Available only if latitude and longitude are set for the location
 IsParticipateInStock | boolean | Whether the location is participating in stock.
 The location appears on the storefront only if this is set to true
 IsOfflinneCheckoutEnabled | boolean | Whether offline ordering is available for the location IsOfflineDeals | boolean | Whether promotions are applied offline for the location